-I don’t know about you but personally I am amazing at excusing my lukewarmness, lack of passion for Christ and apathetic attitude by calling it patience, wisdom or even maturity when really it’s just apathy.
-I’ve been to Bible College so on a regular basis I can probably even whip out some Scripture to back me up and validate my avoidance of giving any more of myself or my life to God to do as He pleases.
+I don’t know about you but personally I am amazing at excusing my lukewarmness, lack of passion for Christ and apathetic attitude by calling it patience, wisdom or even maturity when really it’s just apathy or straight up fear.
+I’ve been through a year of Bible College so on a regular basis I can probably even whip out some Scripture to back me up and validate my avoidance of giving any more of myself or my life to God to do as He pleases.

-Part of my problem is though, the longer I spend in the Word, the more I find words and phrases that start to make me uncomfortable and make it difficult for me to enjoy my lukewarm bubble bath.
-Whispers of something greater, deeper and wilder turn my hot tub into an ice bath.
+Part of my problem is though, the longer I spend in the Word, the more I find words and phrases that start to make me uncomfortable and make it difficult for me to enjoy my lukewarm bubble bath of comfort and safety.
+Whispers of something greater, deeper, wilder and more costly turn my hot tub into an ice bath.
 I’ll share some of them with you and what they mean to me since you’re here…

 In English we understand this word to pretty much mean giving something up for the sake of something or someone else at your own expense.
 We’re called to be a living sacrifice.
 I understand that I am in Christ so in Him I have everything I need and the Father will take care of me but I also understand that I belong to Him and everything I have is His.
-Because of this I’ve had a few moments in my life in which I’ve felt the Holy Spirit prompt me to give away something that I like or that I think I need to someone who doesn’t have that thing (or who does) or to buy something for someone even sometimes when materially I don’t have much myself.
+I’ve had a few moments in my life when I’ve felt the Holy Spirit prompt me to give away something that I like or that I think I need to someone who doesn’t have it (or who does) or to buy something for someone even when sometimes materially I don’t have much myself.
 If I can be real with you, at the time I often don’t like doing this and it’s usually preceded by a “Kevin the Teenager” style whining argument from me.
-“But Looooooooord…” etc. After I’ve done it however guess what happens?
+“But Looooooooord I reeeeaally like it…” etc. After I’ve done it however guess what happens?